Nature trail Surses

 Via Sett: Die Julierstrasse

-1816, there was a famine in the mountain villages of Graubünden, because due to the lack of roads and avalanche danger, not enough grain could be brought from the lower country to the Alpine valleys.
-As a result, the cantonal government decided to build all-year-round roads and commissioned Richard La Nicca to build The Julierstrasse in 1820.
+In 1816 there was a famine in the mountain villages of Graubünden, because not enough grain could be brought from the lowlands to the Alpine valleys due to a lack of roads and the danger of avalanches.
+As a result, the cantonal government decided to build roads that could be used all year round and commissioned Richard La Nicca in 1820 with the construction of Julierstrasse.

-The Julier- and not the Septimerstrasse was due to the simpler geographical location and lower avalanche risk.
+Expanding the Julier road and not the Septimer road was due to the simpler geographical location and lower avalanche danger.
 They also wanted to create access to the Engadine, which would not have been possible via Septimerstrasse.
 Even today, the Julier Pass is one of the most important connections to the Engadine.
-Around 3,000 vehicles pass through it every day.
+Around 3000 vehicles pass through it every day.

 Responsible for this content Verein Parc Ela.